 This financial support will help you get peace of mind that you can recover from this accident.
 When you’re not worrying about expenses, you can focus on healing your injuries and moving forward.

-What Does Your Uninsured Motorist Claim Need?
+What Does Your Uninsured Motorist Claim Require?

 The main issue in uninsured motorist cases usually comes down to the insurance company undercutting your accident and the high costs of medical expenses and vehicle damage.
 Your goal is to show that your claim is worth more.

-- Act Within Statute of Limitations.
+- Act Within the Statute of Limitations.
 In Maryland, there’s a time limit of three years to settle an uninsured motorist coverage claim.
 It’s important to contact a lawyer about your case as soon as possible so you have plenty of time to reach a favorable outcome.

 - Evidence of Their Negligence.
 One component that can help show negligence is photographs of the scene.
 This can include where the accident happened and closeups of the cars that show the damage.
 Any eyewitnesses to the accident can help as well.